For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘You told us,’ Eli said.

 ‘Now you’re guessing because I know I didn’t tell you about that part.
 These were bonus lessons to help me improve my love life.
-It seems rather ironic how I, a rational philosopher, kept resorting to her gypsy advice, even though I kept telling myself the consultations were just a lark!’
+It seems ironic how I, a rational philosopher, kept resorting to her gypsy advice, even when I told myself the consultations were just a lark!’

-‘Yet, what if they weren’t?’
+‘And what if they weren’t?’
 Mo asked.
 ‘Don’t dismiss her too readily; she might be of assistance should you wish to contact us after you return home.
-For all her props and paraphernalia, she has genuine skills from what we can tell.’
+For all her props and paraphernalia, it seems she has some genuine skills.’

-‘On matters of love, however,’ Eli said, ‘be careful what advice she gives you; she might want you all for herself.’
+‘On matters of love,’ Eli said, ‘be careful what advice she gives you; she might want you all for herself.’

-‘Who could blame her;’ I said, laughing.
+‘Who could blame her,’ I said, laughing.
 ‘There were a few times it seemed she tried to throw the game in her favour.
-I didn’t mind, though, since she possessed an intriguing gypsy mystique that enchanted me, even though she was a few years and pounds over what I considered optimal.’
+Still, I didn’t mind since she possessed an intriguing gypsy mystique that enchanted me, even though she was a few years and pounds over what I considered optimal.’

-‘So, how many times did she enchant you?’ he asked with a mischievous grin on this face.
+‘So, how many times did she enchant you?’ he asked with a mischievous grin.

-‘In the future, however,’ Mo said, ‘don’t just endure them, take advantage of what comes your way while you remain on earth.
-Opportunities like this don’t exist in the higher spheres where everything becomes relatively effortless the higher we ascend.
-This is why it takes much longer to make the same inward advances there.
+‘In the future,’ Mo said, ‘don’t just endure them; take advantage of what comes your way while you remain on earth.
+Opportunities like this don’t exist in more rarified spheres, where everything becomes relatively effortless the higher we ascend, and why it takes much longer to make the same inward advances there.

-‘Many of the obstructions you’ve encountered are analogous to lifting weights to develop your muscles to optimal fitness.
-It may not seem like it, and yet everything you’ve encountered has been to your advantage.’
+‘Many of the obstructions you’ve encountered are analogous to lifting weights in developing your muscles to optimal fitness.
+Everything you’ve encountered on earth has been to your advantage.’

-‘It certainly doesn’t seem that way,’ I said, sighing.
+‘It doesn’t seem that way,’ I said, sighing.

-‘It never does,’ he said, ‘yet how can you overcome what’s not there?
-Further to that, the benefits of exercising free will extend far beyond earthly existence since the soul is capable of adapting to whatever dimension it finds itself in, such as you are now experiencing with us.
+‘It never does,’ he said; ‘how can you overcome what’s not there?
+Further to that, the benefits of exercising free will extend far beyond earthly existence since the soul can adapt to whatever dimension it finds itself in, such as you are now experiencing with us.
 Then, when your life on earth is over, you will have the wisdom to choose according to what’s highest and best for everyone.’

-‘For now, though,’ I said, ‘all I wish is to find a woman that’s best for me.’
+‘For now, though,’ I said, ‘all I wish is to find a woman best for me.’

 ‘Your body, be it here or back home, remains a learning device to prepare you for what’s best, and if used wisely, you will find what you’re looking for.’